-Pursuant to the Bannerfy Purchase Agreement, upon the consummation of the Bannerfy Acquisition (the "Bannerfy Closing"), the Company paid an initial payment (subject to a holdback as described below) of \$2.45 million (the "Bannerfy Closing Consideration"), paid or to be paid as follows (i) \$525,000 in the form of a cash payment, and (ii) \$1.92 million in the form of shares of the Company's common stock, at a price per share of \$4.10, the closing price of the Company's common stock on the effective date of the Bannerfy Purchase Agreement, as reported on the Nasdaq Capital Market.
+Pursuant to the Bannerfy Purchase Agreement, upon the consummation of the Bannerfy Acquisition (the "Bannerfy Closing"), the Company paid an initial payment (subject to a holdback as described below) of \$2.45 million (the "Bannerfy Closing Consideration"), paid or to be paid as follows (i) \$25,000 in the form of a cash payment, and (ii) \$1.92 million in the form of shares of the Company's common stock, at a price per share of \$4.10, the closing price of the Company's common stock on the effective date of the Bannerfy Purchase Agreement, as reported on the Nasdaq Capital Market.
 Pursuant to the terms of the Bannerfy Purchase Agreement, \$275,000 of the Bannerfy Closing Consideration ("Holdback Amount"), was withheld from the Bannerfy Closing Consideration to satisfy any indemnifiable losses incurred by the Company (as defined in the Bannerfy Purchase Agreement) prior to the first anniversary of the Bannerfy Closing Date.
-In the event the Company incurs no indemnifiable losses prior to the first anniversary of the Sellers the Holdback Amount as follows: (i) \$55,000 payable in the form of cash, and (ii) approximately \$220,000 in the form of shares of the Company's common stock at \$4.10.
+The Company incurred no indemnifiable losses prior to the first anniversary of the Bannerfy Closing Date, and therefore during the three months ended September 30, 2022, the Company released to the Sellers the Holdback Amount as follows: (i) \$55,000 payable in the form of cash, and (ii) approximately \$220,000 in the form of shares of the Company's common stock, at a price per share of\$4.10.

-In accordance with the Bannerfy Purchase Agreement, all remaining portions of the Bannerfy Purchase Price subsequent to the payment of the Bannerfy Closing Consideration, up to approximately \$4.55 million (the "Contingent Consideration"), is payable upon the achievement of certain revenue and gross profit thresholds for the remainder of the 2021 fiscal year, and each of the fiscal years ending December 31, 2022, and December 31, 2023 ("Earnout Periods").
+In accordance with the Bannerfy Purchase Agreement, all remaining portions of the Bannerfy Purchase Price subsequent to the payment of the Bannerfy Closing Consideration, up to approximately \$4.55 million (the "Contingent Consideration"), was payable upon the achievement of certain revenue and gross profit thresholds for the remainder of the 2021 fiscal year, and each of the fiscal years ending December 31, 2022, and December 31, 2023 ("Earnout Periods").
 For the 2021, 2022 and 2023 Earnout Periods, 8%, 38% and 54%, respectively of the Contingent Consideration is potentially payable.
 The Contingent Consideration is payable in the form of both cash and shares of the Company's common stock, 21% in cash and 79% in Company common stock, based on a conversion price of \$4.10 per share.